aerospike/aerospike-backup-service/README.md

 The Configuration entity allows the user to view or modify the configuration file.
 Endpoints ending in `/config` permit reading and changing the entire file at once, while `/config/cluster` endpoints enable more granular changes.

-Cluster configuration endpoints establish connections to Aerospike clusters.
+Cluster configuration entities denote the configuration properties needed to establish connections to Aerospike clusters.
 These connections include the cluster IP address, port number, authentication information, and more.
 See [`POST: /config/clusters`](https://aerospike.github.io/aerospike-backup-service/#/Configuration/addCluster) for the full specification.

-Other configuration endpoints include Storage, Policies, and Routines.
+Other configuration entities include Storage, Policies, and Routines.

 :warning: Use the [Aerospike Secret Agent](https://aerospike.com/docs/tools/backup#secret-agent-options) to avoid including secrets in your configuration.

 #### Storage Connection
-This entity contains endpoints that give information about connections to local or cloud storage, where the backup files will be stored.
+This entity includes properties of connections to local or cloud storage, where the backup files are stored.
-Get information about a specific configured storage option, for example to check the cloud storage location for a backup.
+You can get information about a specific configured storage option, for example to check the cloud storage location for a backup.
 You can also add, update, or remove a storage configuration.
 See the [Storage](https://aerospike.github.io/aerospike-backup-service/#/Configuration/readAllStorage) entities under `/config/storage` for detailed information.

 :warning: ABS currently supports only AWS S3 cloud storage.